superjoe1212/glenair-conduit/README.md

 In order to create a Desktop shortcut for running the interface, move the file named "glenairtest.desktop" from the Glenair folder to the Desktop and the icon will appear.

-To initialize the On/Off switch for the Raspberry Pi, enter this command in the Terminal
+To initialize the On/Off switch for the Raspberry Pi, enter this command in the Terminal.

     sudo nano /etc/rc.local